Leros

 Food in Leros

-Whether it is the small tavernas located on almost every beach on the island or luxury restaurants, one thing is for sure that in Leros you will enjoy tasty Greek food and local delicacies.
+Whether it is the small tavernas located on almost every beach on the island or luxury restaurants, one thing is for sure: in Leros, you will enjoy tasty Greek food and local delicacies.
 Most recipes include fresh seafood that is perfectly complemented by a glass of ouzo!

 Don’t miss out to try: